Diddo: Project Womb

 In 2011, Diddo presented his Project Womb, a re-imagined coffin in the shape of a womb.
 Media storage within the coffin (and connected to the cloud) allows the deceased to save and pass on their memories.
 The work questions the boundaries of life and points out how technological advancements are extending our ability to effect the world after our deaths.

 The Cure for Greed

-In 2012, he published an art object consisting of a 24-karat gold-plated syringe accompanied by a vial filled with extracted ink from currency.
-For the vial of ink, 10,000 dollars worth of 50 dollar bills were ground and chemically processed.
+In 2012, he published an art object consisting of a 24-karat gold-plated syringe accompanied by a vial filled with ink extracted from currency.
+For the vial of ink, 10,000 dollars' worth of 50 dollar bills were ground and chemically processed.
 In an accompanying video, the artist states that he wants to start a dialogue with the object about all aspects of greed.
 He wonders what greed is, where it comes from, and how it shapes our personal and cultural values—and thus our future as a species.